 Black and white are classic choices that don't appear everywhere just by chance.
 This duo is the most situationally-friendly when it comes to framing as they work well with most interiors, artworks, and photographs.

 Timeless black frames offer a nice touch of drama while providing your art with a defined territory and personal space.
 Conversely, white frames work very well with colorful content and allow for soft emphasis on the artwork.
-White frames on a white wall is especially alluring, giving the illusion of free floating artwork without borders that's one with its surroundings.
+White frames on a white wall is especially alluring, giving the illusion of free floating artwork without borders that's one with its surroundings, perfect if you feel like your space is cramped or needs to be lightened up.

 An awesome work of art is just not the same when it's in an inappropriate frame.
 Follow these quick tips and you'll have a clearer idea on what frame colors will work best.
 We're here to help if you ever need a second opinion, and can track down other styles if you are looking for something beyond our four main frame colors of black, white, natural maple, and natural walnut.